rehierl/node-tree-outliner/algorithm-about.md

 introduces a new section in between heading `A` and node `B`.
 There is also nothing that indicates that section `A` ends before node `B` is reached.

-### Relationship between sections
+### Level of heading elements

 The definition that a heading element introduces a new section merely states that a document can be split into different sections.
-Without any further definition, all sections would have to be considered equal and there would have been no reason to define 6 different heading elements.
+Without any further clarification, all sections would have to be considered equal and there would have been no reason to define 6 different heading elements.